bnikom/employement-directory/README.md

 ### `yarn server`

 Runs the server side Node code in development mode.<br />
-Open [http://localhost:8080](http://localhost:8080) to view APIs in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view APIs in the browser.<br />

-Will update if you make edits.
+Will update in real-time if you make edits.

 Make sure to uncomment: <br />
 `app.use(express.static('public'));` in the **server.js** file